Sexual abuses rampant in UAE-controlled prisons in Yemen | Taiwan News

 "In some cases, they rape the detainee, film him while raping, use it as a way to force him to work for them," he said, speaking on condition of anonymity because of concerns for his safety.
 The official has since defected from the Emirates and fled the country.

 American officials confirmed last year that the U.S. has interrogated some detainees at the secret prisons run by the UAE.
-The Pentagon has insisted that it had no knowledge of human rights abuses, though obtaining intelligence extracted by torture would violate international law.
+The Pentagon has insisted that it had no knowledge of human rights abuses.
+Obtaining intelligence extracted by torture would violate international law.

-"U.S. forces are required to report credible allegations of detainee abuse," he said.
-"We have received no credible allegations that would substantiate the allegations put forth in your line of question/story."
+Still, he called the allegations "disturbing" and said, "The United States take all allegations of abuse seriously, although we have no substantiating information at this time."

 On May 24, the House of Representatives voted to require Defense Secretary Jim Mattis to investigate the scope of U.S. involvement in UAE black sites.
-The Defense Department has to submit a report within 120 days to Congress.
+The language, which would still need to pass the Senate, would require the Defense Department to submit a report within 120 days to Congress.

+Reacting to the AP's report, the State Department called the allegations "disturbing" and called on the UAE to investigate.

+UAE officials did not respond to requests for comment, but the country's permanent mission to the United Nations in Geneva released a statement after publication.

+"The UAE has never managed or run prisons or secret detention centers in Yemen," the mission said.

-Of five prisons where the AP found sexual torture, four are in Aden, according to three Yemeni security and military officials who spoke on condition of anonymity because they feared revealing such details could endanger their lives.
+But Yemen's interior minister has said he does not have authority over prisons and must ask for UAE permission to enter Aden.
+Of five prisons where the AP found sexual torture, four are in Aden, according to three Yemeni security and military officials who spoke on condition of anonymity because they feared retalitation.

-One is at the Buriqa base in Aden — the headquarters for the Emirati forces and where American officers were seen along with Colombian mercenaries, according to two prisoners and two security officials.
+One is at Aden's Buriqa base — the headquarters for the Emirati forces and where American officers were seen along with Colombian mercenaries, according to two prisoners and two security officials.
 Inside, prisoners said that American personnel in uniform weren't directly involved but were aware of the torture — either by hearing the screams or seeing the marks.

-"Americans use Emiratis as gloves to do their dirty work," said one senior security official at the Riyan prison in Mukalla who spoke on condition of anonymity because of the sensitivity of the information.
+"Americans use Emiratis as gloves to do their dirty work," said one senior security official at the Riyan prison in Mukalla, who spoke on condition of anonymity because of security concerns.

-The war began in 2015, after Iranian-backed Houthi rebels took over much of northern Yemen, including the capital, Sanaa, before descending southward, prompting the U.S.-backed Saudi-led coalition to wage an all-out assault against the Houthis in support of the legitimate Yemeni government.

-But after forcing the Houthis out of southern Yemen, the UAE has taken the lead.

 The Associated Press reported this story with help from a grant from the Pulitzer Center on Crisis Reporting.

-Associated Press reporters Lolita C. Baldor and Desmond Butler contributed to this report.
+Associated Press reporters Lolita C. Baldor and Desmond Butler in Washington contributed to this report.